-- Students are required to be online at scheduled time (i.e. MWRF 10:00-10:50AM) - Use D2L for submission of course assignments and assessments, please maintain the confirmation of submission when uploading your file to the D2L drop box. - Your university email will be used to correspond regarding this course. - D2L will be used to distribute information.
+- Students are required to be online at scheduled time (i.e. M, W, F, 10: 00-10: 50 a.m.). - Use D2L for submission of course assignments and assessments, please maintain the confirmation of submission when uploading your file to the D2L drop box. - Your university email will be used to correspond regarding this course. - D2L will be used to distribute information.
 It is the students' responsibility to check all course related information on D2L. - Regular attendance is expected.
 It is the students' responsibility to inquire on all the information they missed during their absences. - Tests and timed assessments are to be completed online.
-Each review test is 50 minutes in length and conducted online.
-Students can have 75 minutes to complete. - Technology requirements for reviewed tests are a computer, webcam/camera, and stable internet connection. - Please let your instructor know immediately if you cannot meet the deadlines specified, so that the instructor can work with you to consider alternative dates / assessments. - A deduction of 10% of the mark will be applied for a late assignment each day; an assignment will not be accepted after three days from the due day. - Students may be required to complete different requirements if the assessment of their language backgrounds shows that this is appropriate. - If you have any questions related to this course, please send an e-mail to the instructor, or use office hour.
+The tests will be designed to be completed during the duration of the class time (e.g. a 50-minute class would have a test designed to take no longer than 50-minutes to complete). - Technology requirements for tests are a computer, Chinese keyboard, and stable internet connection. - The due dates for assignments are provided in the course schedule. - A deduction of 10% of the mark will be applied for a late assignment each day; an assignment will not be accepted after three days from the due day. - Please let your instructor know immediately if you cannot meet the assignment deadlines specified or if you cannot take an assessment at the specified class time, so that the Instructor can work with you to consider alternative dates / assessments. - If you have any questions related to this course, please send an e-mail to the instructor, or use office hour.